loathers/autoscend/README.md

 autoscend is a script that will play through an entire ascension for you in the Kingdom of Loathing.
 It is built up from sl\_ascend and cc\_ascend before it.

-autoscends goal is supposed to be able to brute force an ascension for all paths of KoL, Not to do it optimally, but within a couple real-life days of target.
-If you bear this in mind while you use it you will have a much better experience.
+autoscend's goal is to be able to brute force an ascension for all paths of KoL, not to do it optimally, but within a couple of real-life days of the target.
+If you bear this in mind while you use it, you will have a much better experience.
-If however, you expect it to run absolutely bleeding edge ascensions with optimal day/turn counts you are in for a world of disappointment.
+If, however, you expect it to run absolutely bleeding edge ascensions with optimal day/turn counts you are in for a world of disappointment.
-A general purpose ascension script, which supports accounts with any number of perm's and Mr Store items from none to almost all, will not be optimally tuned to your specific situation.
+A general purpose ascension script, which supports accounts with any number of perms and/or Mr Store items from none to almost all, will not be optimally tuned to your specific situation.
 We suggest you adjust your expectations accordingly.

 ## License
 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)